 EE has come out top in a series of test on mobile networks' reliability, speed, data, call and text performance.

-EE has come out on top yet again when it comes to mobile operators, the latest market study from analytics experts RootMetrics has revealed.
+EE has once again blown away the competition when it comes to delivering the best overall mobile network performance, the latest data from Rootmetrics has revealed.

 Twice a year the firm analyses the performance of the four biggest networks across five categories- reliability, speed, data, call and text performance ‒ before arriving at an overall score.

-And EE either took top spot or shared top spot in all six of those categories, the fifth straight testing period in a row in which it has done so.
+And EE either took top spot or shared top spot in all six of those categories, the sixth straight testing period in a row in which it has done so.

 How the big networks compare

-EE dominated the rankings, taking an overall score of 95.6 out of 100.
-The only category which it didn’t win outright was texts, where it shared top spot with Vodafone.
+EE dominated proceedings, taking top spot with an impressive score of 95.2 out of 100.
+The only category which it did not win outright was texts, where it shared joint first place with Vodafone.

 A big factor in judging mobile networks today is the speeds that users can enjoy when uploading or downloading.

-On a UK-wide basis, EE walked this, racking up an aggregate median download speed of 36.5 mbps.
+On a UK-wide basis, EE walked this, racking up an aggregate median download speed of 42,6 mbps, a big improvement from last time out when it scored an average speed of 36.5 mbps.

 What about customer service?